-Home decor is usually not the bet if you are looking for clutter-free.
-But I have one exception.
+Home decor is usually not the best if you are looking for clutter-free, with one exception.
 A few years ago I received a two-pack of Footed Hurricane candle holders similar to this one, and I have to say that they are completely versatile in every room in my home, and in many styles of decor.

 Gifts that Fight Clutter